Documentation Quality Guidelines¶

 Avoid creating a new directory or category for a single article if possible.
 If more will be added, then it is OK.

-Redundant information already covered in other articles.
-Especially in How-To articles.
+Redundant information already covered in other documents.
+Especially in recipes.

-Do not start a how-to with installing pfSense or performing other basic tasks.
+Do not start a recipe with installing pfSense software or other basic tasks.
 Make assumptions and link to other articles for topics already covered elsewhere.
-There is no need to reinvent the wheel and have multiple confusing copies of the same information.
-Keep How-To articles as concise as possible!
+There is no need to reinvent the wheel and have multiple overlapping copies of the same information.
+Keep recipes as concise as possible!